Dr. Robert F. Panara: Deaf Literature Collection

 Biggle, Lloyd, Jr. 1977.
 Silence is Deadly.
 Garden City, New York: Doubleday and Company Inc.

-Dexter, Colin.
-1977.
 The Silent World of Nicholas Quinn.
-New York, New York: St. Martin’s Press. (film adaptation not in our collection, may be in Newby Ely's collection)
+New York, New York: St. Martin’s Press.
+(The film adaptation is not in our collection; it may be in Newby Ely's collection)

 Advocacy